rohithkksmy/frontend_interview_test/README.md

 * Create a layout based on the given screen (fe_test_example_screen.png).
 * Style the layout consistently and beautifully, adhering as closely to the design as possible.
+* **NOTE:** You are free to use any preprocessor you wish, or write raw CSS. *Bonus points for an explanation of your choice.*

 ### PART B: Javascript

 * Consume our public API @ https://api.mcmakler.de/v1/advertisements to retrieve a list of advertisements of vacant apartments.
 * Display the first 10 advertisements in the HTML + CSS layout created in step A, sticking to the layout, placing data where it fits.
+* **NOTE:** You are free to use any framework you wish, or do it VanillaJS style. *Bonus points for an explanation of your choice.*

 ## Additional Instructions